armory/docs/content/en/docs/release-notes/rn-armory-halyard/armory-halyard-v1-8-3.md

 Secrets are stored decrypted at rest in the Pods of the Spinnaker services.

 **Workaround**
-Upgrade to Armory extended Halyard 1.9.0 or later.
+Upgrade to Armory-extended Halyard 1.9.0 or later.

-## Armory extended Halyard
+## Armory-extended Halyard
  No Changes

 ## Halyard Community Contributions